cella/cellaio/_projects/4-anthro.md

 ## The Anthropologist

-The Anthropoglist was a digital magazine featuring artists and their work.
+The Anthropologist was a digital magazine featuring artists and their work.
 The website was highly interactive, with a mix of video, image, and textual content.

 ![The Anthropologist](/images/anthro/anthro-anthropologist.png)